creditimpact/finance-platform/README.md

 The Flask server, Celery workers and any CLI scripts load this file automatically when they start.

+## AI JSON Handling

+OpenAI responses are parsed using a repair utility backed by the [`dirtyjson`](https://pypi.org/project/dirtyjson/) library.
+When the model returns nearly valid JSON (e.g., with trailing commas or single quotes), the utility attempts to clean it so processing can continue without manual intervention.

 ## Action Tags

 Accounts may contain an `action_tag` field used to control which letters are generated.
 The allowed values are: